joshcanhelp/josh-to-11/content/post/116-6-key-ways-to-improve-your-email-communication.md

 wpid: 1258
 ---

-# 6 key ways to improve your email communication

 I love email, I really love it.
 Email is a simple communication medium that creates a historical record and is dead-simple to manage (if you’re a Gmail user).
 I use email as much as possible and prefer it over pretty much any communication method besides meeting face-to-face.